What is Switchgear?

 High voltage circuit breakers (such as SF6 Circuit breaker or Vacuum Circuit breaker) are the main component of HV switchgear.
 Hence high voltage circuit breaker should have special features for safe and reliable operation.

 Faulty tripping and switching operation of high voltage circuit breakers are comparatively very rare.
 Most of the time these circuit breakers remain at ON condition and may be operated after a long period of time.
-So CBs must be reliable enough to ensure safe operation, as when required.
+So Circuit Breakers must be reliable enough to ensure safe operation, as when required.

 Read more about different Types of High Voltage Circuit Breakers.